Medellin Travel Guide

 Generally speaking, it is more cost-effective and efficient to travel from larger international airports, such as LAX.
 There are many airlines that service Medellin from the U.S.: Copa Airlines, Spirit Airlines, American Airlines, Delta Airlines, Avianca, LAN, AeroMexico, and more.
 All are tested and generally offer decent options for getting to Medellin.
 Direct or 1-stop flights should be available from the larger international airports in the U.S.

+Medellin Colombia Airport.
 You will be traveling to the Jose Maria International Airport (MDE) in Rio Negro – 30 minutes outside of the city of Medellín.
 We highly recommend that you travel to MDE by way of Panama City (PTY), San Salvador (SAL), Mexico City (MEX), Miami (MIA) or direct to MDE from the U.S. if you can.
-We do not recommend travelling to MDE via Bogota (BOG).
+We do not recommend traveling to MDE via Bogota (BOG).
 Bogota is a very large airport and is prone to delays that may interrupt your arrival.
 PTY and SAL are small, convenient and easy to travel through.
 Also, U.S. dollars are the currency in Panama, which is nice for transit.
 Be advised that gate changes are very common in Latin American airports.
 Be sure to expect and plan for it by checking flight status boards on your layovers.

 If you choose a flight that has a layover/connection in a city in the U.S. on your return, is important that you understand that when you return, you will need to retrieve your checked luggage, go through U.S. customs, recheck your luggage, then go back through security before you can get to your connecting gate.
 This process can take hours and can easily lead to you missing your connection.
 Customs will not be concerned that you are in a hurry.
 If you decide to go this route, just be sure to give yourself ample time in between flights for this process (at least 2 hours).
 If your first stop in the U.S. is your final destination (e.g., LAX, MIA), then you won’t need to be concerned with this additional burden.
 In short, if you are going to have a stop on your return, it tends to be quicker and easier to make that stop outside of the U.S. (e.g., PTY, SAL).
-Mexico City also requires you to pass through immigrations, however, the process is much faster than in the U.S.
+Mexico City also requires you to pass through immigration, however, the process is much faster than in the U.S.

 Travel Insurance